Toyo Tires

 Frequently Asked Questions

 Toyo acquired Nitto in 1979.
 They're sister brands under the same parent company, Toyo Tire Corporation.
 They share technology and manufacturing, but target different markets: Toyo focuses on performance and touring, while Nitto targets enthusiast lifestyle and truck/SUV markets.
-Think of it like Toyota and Lexus—same company, different positioning.
+Think of it like Toyota and Lexus: same company, different positioning.

 Yes, it's one of the best value track tires available.
 The R888R offers 80-90% of the grip of premium competition tires like Michelin Cup 2 at roughly 50% of the price.
 For grassroots racers and track day enthusiasts, it's an excellent choice.
 Expect 3-5 track days depending on driving style before replacement.

 Yes.
 Toyo is a major Japanese tire manufacturer with facilities in Japan, USA, China, and Malaysia.
-They're not a budget brand—they compete in the mid-premium segment with solid quality control.
+They're not a budget brand.
+They compete in the mid-premium segment with solid quality control.
 The Proxes Sport holds EU A-rating for wet grip.
 They're a step below Michelin/Pirelli in prestige but offer excellent value.

 Proxes Sport is a street performance tire with good wet capability and reasonable tread life.
 R888R is a track-focused tire with minimal tread pattern (200 treadwear) designed for maximum dry grip.
 Use Proxes Sport for daily driving with occasional spirited use; R888R for dedicated track days and autocross.